stekra/bubbles/src/writing.md

 IMG_751638: Lunar Study.
 Stayed up all night for the clouds to clear.
 Was rewarded with a perfect view.
 Dismiss

+Photograph: Particle Tracks, Bubble Chamber, 32cm, CERN, 16 GeV pions So often I trace the lines of the image with my fingers and feel in good company.

 The orion nebula looks like a star from earth.
 It is part of Orion's sword in the constellation.
 But it is not a star, more like a cloud of cosmic dust.
 The ancient greeks never knew.

 Imagine the vastness of our ignorance.